Share this post

 How to Avoid the *Problem* with Cooking Cruciferous

-Horseradish, you may only see in jars… it’s actually a root vegetable.
+Horseradish, you may only see in jars… but it’s actually a root vegetable.
 We grind it up, and the more we grind it the hotter it gets.
-So how do we stop it–they add a little vinegar to slow it down.
+So how do we stop it–add a little vinegar to slow it down.

 How you cook cruciferous vegetables, like broccoli, matters.